Emit Snake-Beings: Electrical Shrines

 Between the years 1991 and 2001 Emit Snake-Beings created over 30 coin-operated electrical shrines, reflecting a combination of technology and religious deities within a polytheist system.
 Described as techno-animist machines the shrines were made as a series of free standing works and commissioned pieces and ranged from 4 cm X 4 cm to over 2 Meters in height.

-The Shrine to Nikola Tesla, created in 1995 includes the following text:

-"Nikola Tesla, the inventor of A.C.
-Electrickery, and early pioneer of Radio, is placed among the more traditional and pre-electronic saints who like Tesla had experienced a great flash of (electrical) light.

-The selector switch allows the operator to tune the shrine to the most distant transmissions, the origin of which are in constant dispute between scientists, artists and theologists.
-Available now for the average person in the street to decide for themselves.